wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 As a content creator I need to manage and communicate updates of the long documents that I'm responsible to the different stakeholders in an easy manner.
 One of the main concerns I have in producing and managing long documents is the complexity and the extent of the content.

 As a web publisher I am asked to publish content coming in a word processing software format as a dynamic web format.
-I need to make sure that I comply with the mobile-first approach, all the accessibility guidelines, plain language best practices, and usability desgn aspect.
+I need to make sure that I comply with the mobile-first approach, all the accessibility guidelines, plain language best practices, and usability design aspect.

 ### Requirements